Q: Do both parents in a two-parent home have to attend the pre-service training?

 Q: How long does the approval process take?

-A: At least 6 – 8 weeks.
-The pre-service training is 2 weeks (2 all-day Saturday sessions).
+A: At least 8-12 weeks.
 During the process, we also conduct interviews and visit the home.
-All forms are turned in before class begins, the results from background checks are usually available in 3 – 4 weeks.
-All the information collected on forms, in interviews and in visits is used to create a document called the Home Study.
-The first Home Study for participants in a particular class should be finished about a week or two after class ends/background results are obtained.
-Depending on the size of the class, the last Home Study may not be finished for several weeks after class ends.
-Also remember that pre-service training is only offered once per quarter, so you may have a few weeks to wait before class starts.
-Sometimes, depending on the needs of a child in a specific case, we can obtain a temporary varience regarding training completion for close relatives. (training must still be completed the first time it is available during a temporary varience)
+All forms are turned in before or during class, the results from background checks are usually available in 3 – 4 weeks.
+All the information collected on forms, in interviews and in visits is used to create a document called the Mutual Family Assessment.
+The first Home visit for participants in a particular class should be finished about a week or two after class ends.
+Depending on the size of the class, the last Home visit may not be finished for several weeks after class ends.
+Also remember that pre-service training is only offered three times per year, so you may have a few weeks to wait before class starts.
+Sometimes, depending on the needs of a child in a specific case, we can obtain a temporary variance regarding training completion for close relatives. (training must still be completed the first time it is available during a temporary variance).

 Q: Is my history of criminal charges or my DMV record going to be held against me?